goatslacker/alt/docs/createActions.md

 ## ActionsClass#constructor

-> (alt: Alt): ActionsClass
+> (...args): ActionsClass

-The constructor of your actions receives the alt instance as its first and only argument.
+The constructor of your actions receives any constructor arguments passed through the [`createActions`](#createActions) function.
 Inside the constructor any instance properties you define will be available as actions.

 ## ActionsClass#generateActions